SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND GOING CONCERN

-To date, the Company has no revenue from product sales and management expects continuing operating losses in the future.
-As of September 30, 2018, the Company had available cash and cash equivalents of $3,750,436, which, it believes, is not sufficient to fund the Company’s current operating plan beyond the second half of calendar 2019.
-Management expects to seek additional funds through equity or debt financings or through collaboration, licensing transactions, strategic transactions, or other sources.
-The Company may be unable to obtain equity or debt financings or enter into collaboration or licensing transactions and, if necessary, the Company will be required to implement further cost reduction strategies.
+To date, the Company has no revenue from product sales and management expects continuing operating losses and negative cash outflows in the future.
 These factors raise substantial doubt about the Company’s ability to continue as a going concern.
 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
+Management may seek additional funds through equity or debt financings or through collaboration, licensing transactions, merger, reverse merger, or other sources.
+The Company may be unable to obtain equity or debt financings or enter into collaboration, merger, reverse merger, or licensing transactions.
 The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.

 Recent Accounting Pronouncements

 The Company has implemented all new relevant accounting pronouncements that are in effect through the date of these financial statements.
 The pronouncements did not have any material impact on the financial statements unless otherwise disclosed, and the Company does not believe that there are any other new accounting pronouncements that have been issued that might have a material impact on its consolidated financial position or results of operations.